 And you know what else is big?
-Retail’s BIG Show that I recently attended in New York.
-It’s the NRF's annual convention and one of the retail industry’s flagship events with more than 35,000 attendees, 510 exhibitors and over 300 speakers.
+The National Retail Federation's 2017 Big Show that I recently attended in New York.
+It’s one of the retail sector's annual flagship events with more than 35,000 attendees, 510 exhibitors and over 300 speakers.
 Some of the exciting keynote speakers were Walmart, Macy’s, founder of the Virgin Group, Sir Richard Branson, and Captain Scott Kelly, a now retired American astronaut and veteran of four space flights.
 The captain drew on his personal stories from 229 miles above the earth to talk about how human beings can push their own limits – truly inspiring!

 I joined the three-day-event as part of a European omni-channel strategy experts’ network to see what’s new in the retail industry, what the leading trends are and what our clients are doing.
 One thing I learned is that we’re witnessing one of the most dramatic shifts in consumer behaviour I can remember.
 And this is driven by the tech-savvy, under-30s generation.
 And the scary part?
 Most retailers aren’t ready and seem to be stuck in their old ways.